 ADT is now running at 9600 bps, and I'm producing new disks on the fly!
 Really awesome!!

-025- Where can I buy modem cables and NULL modem adaptors?
+025- Where can I buy modem cables and NULL modem adapters?

-Many Apple II sellers listed on the Vendors page also sell modem/printer cables and adaptors (including NULL modem adaptors).
+Many Apple II sellers listed on the Vendors page also sell modem/printer cables and adapters (including NULL modem cables/adapters).
 Here are a few: